aws/amazon-sagemaker-examples/use-cases/text-to-image-fine-tuning/README.md

 ![Architecture Diagram](kohya-ss-fine-tuning.jpg)

 *Prerequisites:*
-1. SageMaker Domain configured (to be used with SageMaker Studio), with the proper permissions assigned to the SageMaker Execution Role.
+1. SageMaker Domain configured (to be used with SageMaker Studio).
+2. Add the [required permissions](https://aws-blogs-artifacts-public.s3.amazonaws.com/artifacts/ML-16550/sagemaker-policy.json) to the SageMaker Execution Role for your domain.
-2. SageMaker Domain User Profile configured.
+3. SageMaker Domain User Profile configured.
-3. If you will run the Cloudformation template via the console, the proper IAM permissions must be assigned to your user.
+4. If you will run the Cloudformation template via the console, the proper IAM permissions must be assigned to your user.

 *Follow these steps to get started:*